as many images as you want

 12. Life Lists

 I love lists, writing helps to organize our thoughts and perspective.
-This is more than a bucket list, because those are things we want to do before we die, so they feel far away an unexciting.
-Instead, write the following 4 lists:
+This is more than a bucket list, because those are things we want to do before we die, so they feel far away and unexciting.
+Instead, write the following 4 lists: There’s a printable activity below!

 1. Write the positive possibilities that can come out of this difficult time?